Skip to main content

 Overview

-Rachel Myrick is the Douglas and Ellen Lowey Assistant Professor of Political Science at Duke.
+Rachel Myrick is the Douglas and Ellen Lowey Associate Professor of Political Science at Duke.
 Her research explores how partisan polarization affects foreign policymaking in democratic states, with an emphasis on U.S. national security policy.
 More broadly, she is interested in the interplay between domestic and international politics in matters of security and conflict.
 Her research is published at International Organization , The Journal of Politics, and International Studies Quarterly, among others.

 Current Appointments & Affiliations